jrbrayjr2006/todos/README.md

 # Todos

+This project is the client-side component of a project to test some frameworks and programming patterns.
+This project is built on Angular 5 and Bootstrap 4.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

 ## Development server